 PHP is the most popular language for developing web applications or websites.
 You can develop almost every kind of website including e-commerce, healthcare, education, sports, etc on PHP.
 The world’s most popular framework for developing websites – WordPress, is based on PHP.

-Hence, PHP is mostly used for creating web pages.
+Hence, web developers mostly used PHP.
 It is an open-source server-side scripting language with a short learning curve.
 It is cross-platform and comes with support for working with MySQL.

 Apps that use PHP: